The Mills Brothers: Rise to stardom

+I Ain't Got Nobody, a 1932 Fleischer Studios/Paramount Pictures Screen Songs cartoon short, featuring both a musical score by and live-action segments starring The Mills Brothers.

 In 1928, after playing May's Opera House in Piqua between Rin Tin Tin features, the brothers accompanied the Harold Greenameyer Band to Cincinnati for an audition with radio station WLW.
 The station did not hire the band, but did hire the Mills brothers.
 With the help of Seger Ellis, a WLW Cincinnati DJ, they became local radio stars, and got their major break when Duke Ellington and his Orchestra played a date in Cincinnati.
 When the youngsters sang for Duke, he called Tommy Rockwell at Okeh Records, who signed them and brought the group to New York City.

 In September 1930, Ralph Wonders urged broadcasting executive William S. Paley, at CBS Radio in New York, to turn on his office speaker and listen to an audition of four young men.
 For the audition they were "The Mills Brothers", but they had been known by many other names.
 They were billed as "The Steamboat Four" when they sang for Sohio.
 They had been called the "Four Boys and a Guitar" on their Sunday shows.
 When Paley heard their performance, he immediately went downstairs and put them on the air.
 The next day, the Mills Brothers signed a three-year contract and became the first African-Americans to have a network show on radio.

 Their first recording for Brunswick Records, the Original Dixieland Jass Band standard "Tiger Rag", became a nationwide best-seller and a no. 1 hit on the charts in a version with lyrics by Harry DaCosta.
 It sold over one million copies, and was awarded a gold disc by the RIAA.